delliott0000/PyEpic/README.md

 ```

 # Notes
-- PyEpic does not currently support Epic Games' XMPP services.
+- PyEpic does not (currently) support Epic Games' XMPP services.
 This includes real-time in-game events such as party invites or whispers.

 # Disclaimers
 - The APIs that PyEpic interacts with are not officially documented, nor are they intended to be used outside the official clients.
-As a result, the package could experience major breaking changes (or stop working!) at any moment.
+  - The package could experience major breaking changes (or stop working!) at any moment.
+  - The developer can not take responsibility for any damages that result from using the package.